LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LiveEngageApplications/LEApplicationsAuthorization/getting-started.md

 ### Getting Started

-1. Install a LiveEngage application.
-Here is a [guide to installing LiveEngage applications](guides-le-applications-installing.html).
+1. Install a Conversational Cloud Application.
+Here is a [guide to installing Conversational Cloud Applications](guides-le-applications-installing.html).
 The following two fields are mandatory for this flow, `grant_types` and `redirect_uris`.
 In addition, all normally mandatory fields, as detailed in the guide above, should be populated as well.
 Here is an example showing how to configure them:

 ```json
 {"client_name": "<YOURAPPNAME>",